sunarmed/EC601-p4-report/README.md

 ## Protection

-## Societal Impact: who do you trust?
+## Societal Impact: should you trust big tech companies?